zhongqi7777/tech-blog-home/README.md

-# React Interview Questions & Answers
+a# React Interview Questions & Answers

 > Click :star:if you like the project.
 Pull Request are highly appreciated.
 Follow me [@SudheerJonna](https://twitter.com/SudheerJonna) for technical updates.